VasiliyChistyakov/Weather/README.md

 # AppWeather

-The weather app on UIkit using [OpenWeather API] : https://openweathermap.org/api
+The weather app on UIkit using [OpenWeather API](https://openweathermap.org/api)

 - CAGradientLayer
 - URLSession